Elder Live-in Care

 Care at home

-When your loved one needs elderly care and support, they will probably want to remain in their own home rather than up sticks and go into a residential care home or a nursing home.
+When your loved one needs elderly care and support, they will probably want to remain in their own home rather than up sticks and go into one of the care homes in Essex.

 Traditional home care can help by providing support for the likes of household chores, but visits are usually quite short, and there will be long periods of time when your loved one is alone in their home.
 If their needs are such that they require more support or they might be at risk if there is no one there to supervise them, 24/7 live-in care from Elder may be the answer.